Cecure-Intelligence-Limited/cil-internship-cohort-04/Nasiff_Bello/Module 3/cloudServiceProvider.md

 Whether it’s infrastructure, software, applications, services, products, or even an operating system, everything is making its way to the cloud.
 As a result, billions of dollars are being invested in cloud migration.
-I will talk about the most popular cloud providers and their cloud offerings.
+In this article we will discuss about the most popular cloud providers and their cloud offerings.

 ## **Service Providers**
 Earlier the data was stored in hard drives which were not reliable and secure as the drive can access by anyone.